Lidia Bastianich: Early life

-Although she and her family are nationally Italian, a DNA test indicated that her family is largely of Eastern European descent, due to the multiethnicity of Istria.
+Although she and her family claim to be Italian, a DNA test indicated that her family is largely of Eastern European descent, due to the multiethnicity of Istria.
 Concerning her identity, Lidia has stated: "I feel very Italian, but I do have some Slavic in me, and I relate to that as well; so that forms the mixture that is Lidia."

 Career

 From Queens to Manhattan (1971–1981)

 In 1971, the Bastianiches opened their first restaurant, the tiny Buonavia, meaning "good road", in the Forest Hills section of Queens, with Bastianich as its hostess.
 They created their restaurant's menu by copying recipes from the most popular and successful Italian restaurants of the day, and they hired the best Italian-American chef that they could find.

 After a brief break to deliver her second child Tanya, in 1972 Bastianich began training as the assistant chef at Buonavia, gradually learning enough to cook popular Italian dishes on her own, after which the couple began adding traditional Istrian dishes to their menu.

 The success of Buonavia led to the opening of the second restaurant in Queens, Villa Secondo.
 It was here that Bastianich gained the attention of local food critics and started to give live cooking demonstrations, a prelude to her future career as a television cooking show hostess.

 In 1981, Bastianich's father died, and the family sold their two Queens restaurants and purchased a small Manhattan brownstone containing a pre-existing restaurant on the East Side of Manhattan near the 59th Street Bridge to Queens.
 They converted it into what would eventually become their flagship restaurant, Felidia (a contraction of "Felice" and "Lidia").
 After liquidating nearly every asset they had to cover $750,000 worth of renovations, Felidia finally opened to near-universal acclaim from their loyal following of food critics, including The New York Times, which gave Felidia three stars.
 One of Felidia's chefs was not Italian.
 He was Puerto-Rico-born David Torres, known at the restaurant as Davide'.
 He died of throat cancer in 1996.